Reimagine Reality

 Studies

-Dionne began painting in early 2022.
-While she is what most would call a self-taught artist, Dionne feels that this is a misnomer as in reality for two years she spent countless hours each week dedicated to learning the foundations of art principles from professional artists in Canada and the United States (to whom she owes a debt of thanks).
-Dionne studied with Nancy Medina, an oil and acrylic painter who specializes in impressionistic florals.
+Jaclyn began acrylic painting in early 2022.
+While she is what most would call a self-taught artist, Jaclyn feels that this is a misnomer as in reality for two years she spent countless hours each week dedicated to learning the foundations of art principles from professional artists in Canada and the United States (to whom she owes a debt of thanks).
+Jaclyn studied with Nancy Medina, an oil and acrylic painter who specializes in impressionistic florals.
 Through Acrylic University, her studies were mainly focused on landscape painting under impressionist artists Jed Dorsey and Dianna Shyne, as well as monthly guest artists such as Jennifer Bowman and Angela Bandurka.
-Dionne was introduced to portraiture with bold brush marking and colour through Bold School and its founder, Charla Maarschalk.
+Jaclyn was introduced to portraiture with bold brush marking and colour through Bold School and its founder, Charla Maarschalk.
 With Noémie Côté, she studied open impressionism.
-Long fascinated with abstraction, Dionne also studied creating abstraction using mediums with Deniz Altug and it is this particular skill development that forms the basis of Dionne’s layer building.
+Long fascinated with abstraction, Jaclyn also studied creating abstraction using mediums with Deniz Altug and it is this particular skill development that forms the basis of Jaclyn’s layer building.

-Dionne is also an accomplished digital artist.
-With a graphic design background and Adobe Creative Suite in her tool belt, it was natural for Dionne to delve into digital art with her Apple pencil and the app, Procreate.
+Jaclyn is an accomplished illustrator, having started drawing with ink as a child.
+With a graphic design background and Adobe Creative Suite in her tool belt, it was natural for Jaclyn to delve into digital art with her Apple pencil and the app, Procreate.

 fort erie lighthouse digital art by Jaclyn Dionne